LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 Once a brand embraces messaging they need a way to scale their contact center operations in order to support the personalized, accessible, and always-on relationship that messaging enables.
 LivePerson is leading the industry in the adoption of messaging through a conversational platform that combines bots, automaton and AI to enable this scalable transformation.

-The Conversation Builder is a codeless, easy-to-use bot builder that allows non-technical staff such as agents — the people who best understand a brand’s voice and how best to communicate to consumers authentically— to create, tweak and build bots.
-Using the Conversation Builder, brands can create **bots that combines the power of machine learning with the insight and experience of brand employees - the agents - to scale with messaging**.
+The Conversation Builder is a one-stop shop for bot building - from creating intents and building dialogues, to back-end integrations that connect to all consumer messaging channels and everyday systems, like Salesforce.
+It is a codeless, easy-to-use bot builder that allows non-technical staff such as agents — the people who best understand a brand’s voice and how best to communicate to consumers authentically— to create, optimize and visualize bots.
+Using the Conversation Builder, brands can create bots that combines the power of machine learning with the insight and experience of brand employees - the agents - to scale with messaging.

 ## Solving major challenges of bot building

 The Conversation Builder was created to address a set of challenges that typically comes with building bot:

-* **Complex development** - Automations can be complex with heavy reliance on developers and involved integrations.
-The Conversation Builder replaces the code-based programming required by most automation platform, allowing any non-technical staff to build bots.
+* **No coding needed empowers non-technical staff** - Automations can require complex development with heavy reliance on developers and involved integrations.
+The Conversation Builder replaces the code-based programming required by most automation platform, by allowing any non-technical staff to build bots.
 * **Training & optimization** - The best people to train bots are human agents who are experts in conversations.
 Typically, agents are disconnected from the development and optimization process conducted by data scientists, developers or product managers.
-With the Conversation Builder, contact center manager, agents and agent managers — the people who bring emotional intelligence and best represent the brand’s voice — can optimize, and improve conversational flows.
+Beause the Conversation Builder has a simple "drag and drop" interface, even non-technical staff and brand experts, like your agents, business managers, and designers, can be hands-on building and training bots.
+* **Agents as collaborators** - Agents play a key role in operating automation at scale; LivePerson’s Conversation Builder was built from the ground up to enable agents to become bot editors and managers.
+Using the simple “point and click” UI, agents, developers, and business users can collaborate to perfect the bot’s functionality in the work environment.

 ## What is the Conversation Builder

-### LivePerson’s bot builder

-**LivePerson built the Conversation Builder as the first codeless, dialogue-based tool for creating automated conversations at scale**.
-Because brands can leverage non-technical staff, such as contact center and agent, to build, optimize, and improve bots and automated conversation flows, resulting in the creation of bots that are more effective and competent.
+**LivePerson built the Conversation Builder as the first codeless, dialogue-based tool for creating automations and bots at scale**.
+Because brands can leverage non-technical staff, such as contact center and agent, to build, optimize, and improve bots and automated conversation flows, resulting in the creation of bots that are more effective and competent.This drastically speeds up bot development and optimization.

+Because agents play a key role in operating automation at scale, LivePerson’s Conversation Builder was built from the ground up to enable agents to become bot editors and managers.

+Using the simple “point and click” UI, agents, developers, and business users can collaborate to perfect the bot’s functionality in the work environment.

 Agents have the tools to teach bots to deliver a great consumer experience by changing the introduction text or question, supervise bots as they work, and intervene to rescue consumers or pick up conversations where bots cannot continue.
 In this way, agents become bot managers and are instrumental in helping brands create powerful, effective bots.